 The shorter the payback of your solar system, the more likely you’ll have a high return on a solar investment (ROI).
 As shown in the pricing chart above, a double-digit ROI isn’t abnormal for solar systems for business.

-Let’s compare that investment to another common investment type – buying stocks.
+Let’s compare that investment to another common investment type - buying stocks.
 Studies have found average annual returns on S&P 500 stocks are about 10%, but the average is anything but normal in the volatile market.
 Since 1998, returns have ranged from a high of 25% to a low of -38.5%.
 That’s a huge range, and the bottom end of that looks pretty bad.
 There are so many variables that go into investing wisely in the stock market, but it seems like sometimes, it all comes down to luck.

 With solar energy, a profitable investment is mainly dependent on two things: utility prices going up, and the sun shining.
 We think your odds are pretty good.
 Furthermore, if you go solar with Paradise Energy, you’ll get our Triple Ten Guarantee, which includes a ten-year production guarantee.
 This basically guarantees the ROI of your investment on solar for the first ten years.
 If your solar system doesn’t produce what we predicted, we’ll write you a check for the difference.

 But don’t just take our word for it.
 Learn the ROI and payback period for businesses who have already made the switch in our case studies.